lumik/sprelay/src/sprelay/index.md

 git clone https://github.com/biomolecules/sprelay.git
 ```

-If you just want to use `Sprelay` without the commit history then you can do:
+If you just want to use `SpRelay` without the commit history then you can do:

 ```
 git clone --depth=1 https://github.com/biomolecules/sprelay.git